(Disclosure: Some of the links below may be affiliate links)

 11. Finalize the financing details

-After the signature, you will have to finalize some details with the bank.
+After the signature, you must finalize some details with the bank.

 The first thing you will have to do is sign the contract for the mortgage.
 Make sure you read the whole thing to check that it is what you agreed before.
 If there is something you do not understand, just ask the banker about it.